-Join Scott Hirsch for an in-depth discussion in this video Exploring MIDI Event Operations, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Exploring MIDI Event Operations, part of Learning Pro Tools.

 - In this movie, we'll take a look…at another powerful MIDI editing tool,…the Event Operations window.…We'll also be using another one…of the air instruments package,…that come with Pro Tools 12.…An analog emulating synth, called Vacuum.…Here you see our new lead synth track.…Inserted on that track is the Vacuum plug-in.…Let's take a look at it and listen to it.…We'll click on the instrument,…and then get the large interface…of the Vacuum analog emulation synth.…Now you can see, it has two oscillators to choose from,…VTO 1 and VTO 2.…